jdolan44/jdolan44/README.md

 ## @jdolan44
 Hi, I'm Joe Dolan!
 I'm a Junior computer science student at the University of Scranton.

-### Some projects I'm interested in:
+### 🛠️ Some projects I'm interested in:
-- learning Rust for systems programming!
-After my OS class last fall, I had an interest in similar projects and Rust seems like a great modern language for interacting with the OS.
+- Mobile app development with Kotlin!
+I have a class project I worked on that needs polishing up...
-- building [a personal portfolio site](https://jdolan44.github.io) using Github Pages!
+- Building [a personal portfolio site](https://jdolan44.github.io) using Github Pages!
-- polishing up my final project from my Mobile App Development class!

-### Some class projects I've worked on:
+### 📝 Some class projects I've worked on:
 - CMPS355: Mobile App Development
   - worked on [a mobile order app](https://github.com/jdolan44/Lunchilicious) with database and web servcie interaction, using Kotlin and Jetpack Compose.
 - DS201: Introduction to Data Science